Careers Education

 PSHE

 Sessions are delivered by form tutors and PSHE teachers and make links to the workplace and help prepare students for the options process & adult life.
-The work related learning and careers specific focus in the PSHE curriculum is as follows:
+Work related learning and careers specific focus in the PSHE curriculum include:

-- Year 13: Life skills and preparation for adult life
+- Year 13: Life skills and preparation for adult life, including budgeting, conflict resolution and small talk

 Assemblies

 Every year there are always links to careers events and the world outside of Wilson’s in year and whole school assemblies.
 This helps the students to make informed options decisions.
-In Year 12 and 13 Mr Lawton leads briefings on above-and-beyond work and the Next Steps Programme (including UCAS, Oxbridge, Apprenticeships and post-school options).
+In Year 12 and 13 Mr Lawton leads briefings on above-and-beyond work and the Next Steps Programme (including UCAS, Oxbridge, apprenticeships and post-school options including gap years and transition to employment).
+Students are routinely given opportunities for follow-up questions and feedback.

 Options Meeting